nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how Revise feature works:
 ![Revise Sequence Diagram](images/ReviseSequenceDiagram.png)

-The following activity diagram summarises the events that take place when a user executes the Revise
+The following activity diagram summarises the events that take place when a user executes the `revise command`:
-command:
 ![Revise Activity Diagram](images/ReviseActivityDiagram.png)

 #### Design Consideration